Edzelf/ESP32-Radio/README.md

 -	Can connect to thousands of Internet radio stations that broadcast MP3 or Ogg audio streams.
 - Can connect to a standalone mp3 file on a server.
 - Support for .m3u playlists.
+- Can play mp3 tracks from SD card.
 -	Uses a minimal number of components; no Arduino required.
 -	Handles bitrates up to 320 kbps.
 -	Has a preset list of maximal 100 favorite radio stations in configuration file.